Gulf airlines to lay on World Cup shuttle flights, says Qatar Airways | Business

 Gulf airlines to lay on World Cup shuttle flights, says Qatar Airways

-"Like anywhere else, there has always been a shortage of accommodation, so we are not unique.
+"Like anywhere else there has always been a shortage of accommodation, so we are not unique.
 The biggest challenge for us is because everything is happening in one place," Baker said.
-He described November's World Cup, the first to be held in the Middle East, as a "big cake" that will bring "huge economic benefit" that Doha aims to share with its Gulf neighbors.
+He described November's World Cup, the first to be held in the Middle East, as a "big cake" that will bring "huge economic benefit" that Doha aims to share with its Gulf neighbours.

 Qatar hopes the tournament will attract roughly 1.2 million visitors, or almost half of the conservative country's population, posing a logistical and policing challenge.
 Games will be at eight stadiums around Doha, the only major city in Qatar, which is roughly the size of Jamaica and the smallest state to have hosted soccer's biggest event.